Government

 Term Seated: 12/8/20

-Expires: 2024*
+Expires: 2028

 rmonez@turlock.ca.us

-6. Approve fiscally conservative budgets.
+6. Supporting fiscally responsible and sustainable budgets.

 Councilmember Cassandra Abram